Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling: Introduction

 Our primary attention will be directed towards a specific representative of the subclass characterized above, a two-dimensional radially-symmetric process known as the \textit{Mittag-Leffler ensemble}, more specifically its \textit{constrained} version.
 The Mittag-Leffler ensemble, named so because of the appearance of the Mittag-Leffler function in its limiting kernel (e.g., see Y.~Ameur, N.-G.~Kang, S.-M.~Seo~\cite{AKS2023}), is a natural extension of the Ginibre ensemble which allows for both light- and heavy-tailed potentials (for more information see, e.g., S.-S.~Byun and P.~J.~Forrester~\cite{BF2022} and the references therein).
 The \textit{constrained} ensemble features the fact that the particles are conditioned to stay in a given subdomain of the droplet.
 This is often illustrated by placing a hard wall along the boundary of the subdomain.
-Such models appeared for their own sake in, e.g., S.-M.~Seo~\cite{S2022} and~\cite{S2020}, as well as to avoid the divergence problems for more general than the Mittag-Leffler potentials, in P.~Elbau and G.~Felder~\cite{EF2005}.
+Such models appear for their own sake in, e.g., S.-M.~Seo~\cite{S2022} and~\cite{S2020}, as well as to avoid the divergence problems for more general than the Mittag-Leffler potentials in P.~Elbau and G.~Felder~\cite{EF2005}.
+The presence of a hard wall has a drastic effect on the behavior of the particles.
+This can already be seen at the level of the equilibrium measures, which posses a new, singular component at the boundary of the droplet.
+We will see that that this singular component plays an important role in our results.
+For more motivation (including from the physical perspective) we refer the reader to the introduction and the references in the paper by Y. Ameur, C. Charlier, and J. Cronvall~\cite{ACC2024}.
 Specifying further, we will study behavior of rotationally-invariant linear statistics in the \textit{hard-edge} scaling regime, meaning at a distance of order~$O(1/n)$, as~$n \to \infty$, from the hard wall, where~$n$ is the number of particles.
+We note that other scalings are possible, e.g., the semi-hard scaling concerning the particles at a distance of order~$O(1/\sqrt{n})$ from the boundary.
+While we believe our methods can be extended for such cases, we do not address this here.